-The following summary of certain pertinent information is qualified in its entirety by reference to the detailed information appearing elsewhere in this Prospectus and in the accompanying MBS Prospectus and by reference to the information contained in the Prospectus Supplement to be prepared and delivered in connection with the offering of each Series of Certificates.
+The following summary of certain pertinent information is qualified in its entirety by reference to the detailed information appearing elsewhere in this Prospectus, the MBS Prospectus (as defined below) and any other related Underlying Prospectus, and by reference to the information contained in the Prospectus Supplement to be prepared and delivered in connection with the offering of each Series of Certificates.
 Capitalized terms used and not otherwise defined in this Prospectus (including the Glossary contained herein) have the respective meanings assigned to such terms in the MBS Prospectus, unless otherwise indicated.